iPoetDev/the-folio/_documentation/done.md

   - [x] ☑️ 2.8 Implement clear navigation
   - [x] ☑️3.1.1 Test to ensure it matches the development version
   - [x] ☑️ 3.3 Remove commented-out code before pushing final changes to version control and deploying.
-  - [?] ☑️❌ 3.4 Ensure that there are no broken internal links
+  - [x] ☑️ 3.4 Ensure that there are no broken internal links
   - [x] ☑️ 3.5 Insert screenshots of the finished project in the README
   - [x] ☑️ 4.2.
 Insert screenshots ,
   - [x] ☑️ 4.2.1 Insert screenshots of the project features,